pytroll/pytroll.github.io/workshops/index.md

 - [Tools](https://docs.google.com/presentation/d/1AMZt0jBMYem8g7tbNOvz9MEWRm-DbwNCBv9KJPA32cE/edit)

-## Workshop 2012, SMHI, Norrköping, Sweden, November
+## SMHI, Norrköping, Sweden, November 2012

 The first open Pytroll workshop was held in Norrköping, Sweden, end of November, 2012.
 Nine programmers or satellite experts from Holland, Finland, Romania and EUMETSAT joined up with the pytroll teams at DMI and SMHI, to get more